ember-engines/ember-engines/README.md

 Ember](https://github.com/emberjs/ember.js).
 This branch includes experimental lazy-loading features and should not be considered stable.

-v0.5 of this addon is being developed to be compatible with v2.12.x of Ember and v2.12.x of EmberCLI
+v0.5 of this addon is being developed to be compatible with v2.12.x of both Ember and EmberCLI.

 [v0.4 of this addon](https://github.com/ember-engines/ember-engines/tree/v0.4.0)
-is being developed to be compatible with v2.10.x of Ember
+is being developed to be compatible with v2.10.x of Ember.

 The [v0.3 branch of this addon](https://github.com/ember-engines/ember-engines/tree/v0.3)
 is being developed to be compatible with v2.8.x of Ember.
 This is the first